 Until now, we barely knew about the health benefits of this fruit, but thanks to medical research, we are now well-informed.
-Once you go through these 10 wonderful health benefits, you can’t ignore this fruit any longer.
+Once you go through these ten excellent health benefits, you can’t longer ignore this fruit.

 1. Fights Deadly Diseases